 This article is not a substitute for the manufacturer’s instructions.
-Before you begin painting, take just a couple of moments to completely review the instructions.
-While it may seem easy to paint a garage floor, the last thing you want is to have to do the entire area again.
+Before you begin painting, take just a couple of moments to review the instructions completely.
+While it may seem easy to paint a garage floor, the last thing you want is to do the entire area again.

 Clean the Floor

 Before you start painting, there is a lot of prep to do.
 As you are getting ready for the project, you will want to clean the floor.
 Start by taking a broom and sweeping it out.
 Then take a pressure washer with a high-pressure nozzle.
 In some cases,, you will want to use a degreaser at full strength.
 Read the instructions, as in some cases, you will need to let it sit for at least ten minutes.
 Make sure all dirt, grease, oil, and other stains are removed.
 You may need to wash it more than once.